remipichon/voc/Readme.md

 * mail
   * test mail app with different webhooks
      * setup stub server mail with server.js from mailin
+       * POST to endpoint with all relevant DATA as json and the attachements
+       * provide a way to POST via CURL/Postman to test directly the server (not the mailin stuff)
      * branch out to Spring to forward attached file ==> Whatstat mail user stories ==> try out with Whatstat